grammaton/musebib/README.md

-# musebib
+# MUSEBIB

-Electronic and Electroacoustic Music Bibliography in .bib BibTeX format
+## Electronic and Electroacoustic Music Bibliography in .bib BibTeX format